OctopusDeploy/docs/docs/getting-started/index.md

 1. Click **Process** on the left menu.
 1. Select the **Hello World** step.
-1. Change the script in the script step based on your language of choice.
+1. Change the script in the script step based on your language of choice:

 ```PowerShell
 Write-Host $OctopusParameters["Helloworld.Greeting"]